Everything you need to know about real estate in Germany

 Differences In Mortgage Rates

 However, there is a difference between banks that offer you financing.
-Some banks will only finance a rental property if it is within 100 or 200 kilometers of your desired property .
+Some banks will only finance a rental property if it is within 100 or 200 kilometers of your home.
 Other banks have the business model of only financing homeowners.
-Thus, if you ask for a loan for an investment property, you will not be offered one at all.
+Thus, if you ask for a mortgage for an investment property, you will not be offered one at all by some banks.
 Therefore, it is bank-internally regulated whether something is financed or not.

 Do you need help finding the best real estate loan in Germany?
 Let’s find the best possible interest rate together for you.